xiangjuner/EE-note/README.md

     export PATH=/cvmfs/sft.cern.ch/lcg/external/texlive/2016/bin/x86_64-linux:$PATH

 in order to use TeX Live 2016.
-TeX Live 2016 is the current version used in the Physics Office Continuous Integration.
+Physics Office Continuous Integration has images for TeX Live 2016, 2017 and 2020.

-A users guide to the templates can be found in `doc/atlas_latex.pdf`.
-You can produce this document yourself (and thus test that your LaTeX setup is working) by giving the commands:
+You can produce the users guide to the templates (and thus test that your LaTeX setup is working) by giving the commands:

     cd doc/atlas_latex
     make

-or

-    cd doc/atlas_latex
-    pdflatex atlas_latex
-    biber    atlas_latex
-    pdflatex atlas_latex
-    pdflatex atlas_latex

 Four other make targets are: